Port Orange, Florida: 2020 census

+2010 census

 As of the 2010 United States census, there were 56,048 people, 23,447 households, and 14,977 families residing in the city.

 Economy

+The largest industries in Port Orange by number of employed residents are health care and social assistance, retail trade, and food service and accommodations.
+The retail center of the city is the Port Orange Pavilion, an outdoor mall with around 50 shops and restaurants, office spaces, and a movie theater.

 One of the larger businesses in Port Orange is Thompson Pump and Manufacturing.
-The city has started courting high-tech companies as well, prompting the simulation training defense contractor, Raydon Corporation, to move its headquarters and all operations there in 2010.

 Education

 Public primary and secondary education is handled by Volusia County Schools.
 Port Orange schools are A-rated by the state, and one of the high schools, Spruce Creek High School, has made the list of one of the top 100 high schools in the nation for several years in a row, as well as offering students the International Baccalaureate program.